Trade-off relations between measurement dependence and hidden information for factorizable hidden variable models: Preliminaries

 Notice that the CHSH value $S(s)$ can be directly accessed by experiments.
 There is a trivial upper bound

 since $|\ang{xy}| \le 1$ for any $x,y\in\{0,1\}$.
 It is known that for a Bell-local behavior $s = (I,O)$

 holds, which is the famous Bell-CHSH inequality \cite{Bell_inequality,PhysRevLett.23.880}.
 The violation of this inequality thus implies that at least one of the assumptions (i), (ii), or (iii) of a Bell-local model is violated.
-The most important theory that does not admit the Bell-CHSH inequality is quantum theory.
-There, by means of a suitable choice of measurements and entangled state, the Bell-CHSH inequality is violated \cite{PhysRevLett.23.880,PhysRevLett.103.230402} (in fact it can reach the Tsirelson bound $2 \sqrt{2}$ \cite{Tsirelson1980}), and thus quantum behaviors cannot be described by Bell-local models.
+The most important theory that violates the Bell-CHSH inequality is quantum theory.
+There, by means of a suitable choice of measurements and an entangled state, the Bell-CHSH inequality is violated \cite{PhysRevLett.23.880,PhysRevLett.103.230402} (in fact it can reach the Tsirelson bound $2 \sqrt{2}$ \cite{Tsirelson1980}), and thus quantum behaviors cannot be described by Bell-local models.

-Let us focus on the CHSH value $S(s)$ of a separable model $s = (I,O)$ that is not necessarily measurement independent (i.e, not necessarily Bell-local).
+Let us focus on the CHSH value $S(s)$ of a factorizable model $s =\{p(a,b|x,y)\}_{a,b,x,y}= (I,O)$ that is not necessarily measurement independent (i.e, not necessarily Bell-local).
 For the CHSH value, Hall proved a simple evaluation in terms of the measurement dependence of the model defined as \cite{PhysRevLett.105.250404,PhysRevA.84.022102}

-It is easy to see that $0 \le M \le 2$ and $M=0$ if and only if the model is measurement independent.
-Introducing measures of indeterminisim and signaling as well, he obtained relaxed Bell inequalities that give trade-off relations among these measures and CHSH values \cite{PhysRevA.84.022102}.
-In particular, for the separable HV model $s$, the inequality gives
+It is easy to see that $0 \le M(s) \le 2$ and $M=0$ if and only if the model is measurement independent.
+Introducing measures of indeterminisim and signaling as well, Hall obtained relaxed Bell inequalities (relaxed Bell-CHSH inequalities) that give trade-off relations among these measures and CHSH values \cite{PhysRevA.84.022102}.
+In particular, for the factorizable model $s$, the inequality gives

-Note that this can be regarded as a generalization the Bell-CHSH inequality.
-In fact, if $M = 0$ for a separable model, then the model reduces to a Bell-local model, and the Bell-CHSH inequality is reproduced as expected.
+Note that here and in the following $S(s)$ and $M(s)$ are denoted simply as $S$ and $M$ respectively when the behavior of interest is obvious.
+The inequality \eqref{eq:Hup} can be regarded as a generalization of the Bell-CHSH inequality.
+In fact, if $M = 0$ holds for a factorizable model, then the model reduces to a Bell-local model, and the Bell-CHSH inequality is reproduced as expected.